Ivy Wolk: Early life

-Life and career
+Career

-Ivy Wolk was born on August 24, 2004, and raised in Los Angeles.
-Her mother is a landscape architect and her father is the censor for Jimmy Kimmel Live!
-As a child, she was a member of the Los Angeles Derby Dolls, a roller derby league.
-At the age of 13, she began posting comedic videos on TikTok under the handle @fathoodbitch and gained more than 200,000 followers.
-She had her first professional onscreen role as Tellulah, a drama-starting high schooler and frenemy to main character Genevieve, played by Maeve Press, on the first season of the Freeform comedy television series Everything's Gonna Be Okay, which aired in 2020.
-She deactivated her account soon after booking the role in 2019 at the request of Freeform executives.
+Wolk had her first professional onscreen role as Tellulah, a drama-starting high schooler and frenemy to main character Genevieve, played by Maeve Press, on the first season of the Freeform comedy television series Everything's Gonna Be Okay, which aired in 2020.
+She deactivated her first TikTok account soon after booking the role in 2019 at the request of Freeform executives.

 Entertainment Weeklys Alamin Yohannes called her a standout among the show's recurring characters.
 She did not return for its second season.
 She later rejoined TikTok under the username @lives_in_a_society during the COVID-19 pandemic and gained a following for her provocative persona.
 After tweets of hers were shared online and garnered controversy, she soon deleted her TikTok account.
 While finishing high school, she played a small role in Judd Apatow's 2022 film The Bubble.

 Wolk briefly attended Emerson College in Boston, where she joined a sketch comedy group, but dropped out in her first year after shooting the film Anora at the start of 2023.
 In the film, she played Crystal, a teenage candy shop employee whose friend, Vanya (played by Mark Eidelstein), hires a sex worker, Anora (played by Mikey Madison), to be his girlfriend.
 Wolk had direct messaged the film's director, Sean Baker, on Instagram while in high school after attending a screening of his film Red Rocket; she said Baker was drawn to her "weird internet presence" and invited her to audition.
 Anora won the Palme d'Or on its premiere at the 2024 Cannes Film Festival.

 Wolk appeared later that year in the ensemble cast of the FX television series English Teacher as Chelsea, a sardonic high school student and best friend to Kayla, played by Romy Mars.
 Michael Cuby of Them praised Wolk as "a more-than-welcome screen presence" in the series.
 Also that year, she had a supporting role in Eugene Kotlyarenko's comedy film The Code as Colette.
 Wolk moved to Brooklyn after appearing in Anora and began performing stand-up comedy in New York.

 In 2025, she starred in the second part of anthology film series Castration Movie, Castration Movie ii.
 The Best of Both Worlds.
 A short story written by Wolk was published in the magazine Volume 0 later that year.

-Wolk is set to appear in Mary Bronstein's upcoming film If I Had Legs I'd Kick You and Jonah Hill's Outcome.
+Wolk appeared in Mary Bronstein's film If I Had Legs I'd Kick You and Jonah Hill's film Outcome.